Lyme, New Hampshire: Education

 Lyme has two K–8 schools, one public and one independent.

 There are currently around 200 students attending the Lyme School, the public K–8 school.
 As of 2018 the Lyme School has full day kindergarten.
 The school typically ranks in the top 5–10% of New Hampshire schools.
 Once a pupil reaches ninth grade, students from Lyme attend one of several high schools: Thetford Academy in Thetford, Vermont (across the Connecticut River), Hanover High School in Hanover, New Hampshire (about 10 miles south of Lyme), Hartford High School in Hartford, Vermont, Lebanon High School in Lebanon, New Hampshire, or St. Johnsbury Academy in St. Johnsbury, Vermont.
 Attendance is typically split between St. Johnsbury Academy, Thetford Academy and Hanover High, with the few remaining students going elsewhere.

 Crossroads Academy, founded in 1991 as a K–8 school in Hanover, is now located on a wooded 140 acre campus at 95 Dartmouth College Highway in Lyme.
 It serves more than 140 students from a 50-mile radius in grades K–8 and employs 39 faculty and staff.

+Government

+In the Congress, Lyme is part of the New Hampshire's 2nd congressional district, represented by Democrat Maggie Goodlander.
+In the State Senate, Lyme is part of the New Hampshire's 5th State Senate district, represented by Democrat Suzanne Prentiss.
+In the State House, it's part of the Grafton County's 12th District, represented by four Democrats, Mary Hakken-Phillips, Russell Muirhead, Ellen Rockmore and Terry Spahr.

+Lyme is one of New Hampshire's most Democratic towns (excepting unincorporated locations, grants and townships), having backed the Democratic candidate with more than 50 points since at least 2008, equivalent to the college towns of Hanover and Durham.
+In 2012 and 2024, it was New Hampshire's most Democratic town.